kengibson1111/go-stdlib/README.md

   has the IV for the rest of the ciphertext.
 This example does not cover the use of HMAC in order to authenticate before decrypting.
 The AES encryption algorithm is used.

+* cfbencrypter - example using CFB in order to encrypt.
+The IV is a random value in the first CFB block.
+This example does not cover the use of HMAC after encryption for authentication purposes.
+The AES encryption algorithm is used.

 ## crypto/rand

 This shows how to fill a byte array with secure random values.
 Great for initialization vector (IV)